CIE IGCSE English Language

 Then, in a loud, clear voice he made a sudden announcement: ”The council and I have arrived at a decision.”
 The chief paused as if to find the strength to voice his next words. ”We are going to have to leave the old ones behind.”

 - Paragraph 7 begins ‘The starkness of the primitive land …’ and is about how the tribe reacted initially to the announcement.

 - Paragraph 9 begins ‘The chief understood why …’ and gives the chief’s impressions of the tribe’s reaction.

 Explain how the writer uses language to convey meaning and to create effect in these paragraphs.
 Choose three examples of words or phrases from each paragraph to support your answer.
 Your choices should include the use of imagery.

 Up to 15 marks are available for the content of your answer.

-Re-read Text C, The Night Circus, in the insert and then answer Question 3 on this question paper.
+Re-read Text C, Two Old Women, in the insert and then answer Question 3 on this question paper.

-- What you see and feel from your position outside the gates
+- What did you see and feel during your announcement to the tribe that day?

-- What you think about the crowd’s reactions and behaviour
+- What do you remember about the tribe’s behaviour and reactions that day?

-Base your article on what you have read in Text C, but be careful to use your own words.
+Base your interview on what you have read in Text C, but be careful to use your own words.